How to Build: Door & Window Openings

 Metal Bucking Systems

 Metal bucking systems incorporate a support flange that fits around an ICF wall.
-Metal systems are cast in place an provide extremely solid support for windows or doors.
-Typically metal bucks or door frames are used in specialty applications such as explosion resistance.
+These systems are cast in place to provide an extremely solid support for windows or doors.
+Typically, metal bucks or door frames are used in specialty applications such as explosion resistance.
 It is also possible to install steel door frames and pour them in place.
 This is very similar to bucking where the frame itself becomes a buck.

 If required, some metal bucking systems exist that can be removed after pouring concrete to provide exposed concrete.
-This is uncommon, but can be used to create a fire break between the outside and inside walls.
+Also, metal bucking systems can be used to create a fire break between the outside and inside walls.
+However, this is an uncommon practice.

 When using wood for bucks, BuildBlock recommends 2×6, 2×8, 2×10 or 2×12 treated lumber as the best choice.
 The outside dimension of the BuildBlock 11” form is closest to 2×12 dimensional lumber.
 You can rip 2X material to fit the forms whether you place your bucks inside the foam cavity or to the outside of the blocks.